kryzasada/Tic-Tac-Toe_PyQT5/README.md

 This program is Tic-Tac-Toe for two players.

-My first not complicated program written in the PyQT5.
+My first, not complicated program written in the PyQT5.